AscendingPassage.com HOME PAGE.

 considerable distance both on this, the right, bank of the Nile, where

-the Pharaohs resided, and opposite, on the Libyan bank, given over to
+the Pharaohs resided, and opposite, on the Libyan bank.
+But today,

-except for the great palaces of the centre, it is little more than a
+except for the great palaces of the center, it is little more than a

-litter of ruins, and the long avenues, lined with endless rows of
+litter of ruins.
+The long avenues, lined with endless rows of

 sphinxes or rams, are lost, goodness knows where, buried beneath the